 THE RAT LANTERN – ROBOT RATS

 Their busy, curious nature provided the inspiration to present the rats as mechanical wind-up robot like creatures.
 But approachable robot rats!
 With warm engaging almond shaped eyes and appealing faces.
 And moving parts that give the impression that they never stop working, never stop solving problems or engaging with others.
 A toy robot is tireless and will keep moving and working if its key has been wound.
 The wind-up toy nature of the Rats reflects their busy, inquisitive, industrious nature.
+The monumental installation was brought to life by the dream team of creatives at Gorilla Construction.

 Commissioned by the City of Sydney